x-atlas-consortia/data-submission-guide/Section10.md

 These statuses apply to datasets created from a data upload.
 Once a data upload has been reorganized into datasets, each dataset passes through the system, ideally progressing from New to QA to Approved.

+**New** - Data upload reorganized, broken into datasets, and status set to _New_.
+Data curation kicks off automated processes.
+If successful, status changes to _QA_.
+If these processes fail, the status changes to _Invalid_.

+**QA** - Dataset is ready for pipeline processing OR for Provider approval (if no pipeline processing is needed).
+Status changes to _Processing_ when data curation presses the “Validate” button.

+**Processing** - The data upload is being processed and is not editable.
+A transient state (between other states) while automated processes act on the upload.

+**Approved** - Dataset approved by provider and any pipeline processing completed without errors.
+Dataset is ready for publication.

+**Abandoned** - Dataset will not be further processed or published.
+There is no plan to advance this dataset. **NOTE:** At any point the data provider can elect to abandon the dataset.

+**Invalid** - **ONLY PRIMARY DATASETS** - Information is missing or incorrect in the dataset.
+Someone from the HIVE (or CODCC) will contact the data provider to address this status.

+**Error** - **ONLY DERIVED DATASETS** - Error(s) occurred during pipeline processing.
+Someone from the HIVE (or CODCC) will contact the data provider to address this status.

 | Status | Explanation / Comments |
 |:---------------------|:----------------------------------------------------|
 | **New** | Data upload reorganized, broken into datasets, and status set to _New_.
 Data curation kicks off automated processes.
 If successful, status changes to _QA_.
 If these processes fail, the status changes to _Invalid_..|